 Discuss the life cycle of butterflies.

-- Use the illustrations of the butterfly’s life cycle from a picture book or from the back of the Illinois Moths and Butterflies poster.
+- Use the illustrations of the butterfly’s life cycle from a picture book or butterfly poster.
 Many kits are also available for observing the butterfly life cycle.

 - Introduce the term chrysalis.
 If possible, include a chrysalis of a butterfly native to Illinois in your science area where it can be observed but not touched.
 Be sure to collect a chrysalis only where it’s legal to do so.
 (Check regulations related to public property first.)
 Ask private property owners for permission.